ybabakhin/zindi_wheat_growth/README.md

 Secondly, bad and good quality images could be easily distinguished using a simple binary classifier.
 So, they come from the different distributions.
 Looking at the Grad-CAM of such a model suggests that the major difference between two sets of images is these white sticks (poles):
 ![](imgs/gradcam_quality.png?raw=true "Grad-CAM")

-That's why my training process consists of 2 steps:
+That's why training process consists of 2 steps:
 1. Pre-train the model on the mix of bad and good quality labels
 2. Finetune the model only on the good quality labels

 ### Single best model
-Best single model (average of 5 folds on the test set) achieves 0.42679 RMSE on local validation and 0.42818 on Public LB.
+Best single model (average of 5 folds on the test set) achieves 0.40327 RMSE on Private LB.

 #### Model hyperparameters
-* Architecture: ResNet50
+* Architecture: ResNet101
 * Problem type: classification
 * Loss: cross entropy
 * FC Dropout probability: 0.3